-Our Aging and Disability Resource Counselors hold ongoing, scheduled Medicare 101 Sessions at each of our community centers.
-Medicare 101 is designed to provide a base of knowledge about Medicare and to help you make a better informed decision about your health care coverage choices.
+Our Aging and Disability Resource Counselors hold ongoing, scheduled Medicare for Everyone Clinics at each of our community centers.
+These clinics provide a base of knowledge about Medicare to help you make a better informed decision about your health care coverage choices.
 Call your local Center to sign up for one today!

 Your Medicare number can be used to bill Medicare for services and supplies you didn’t need or want, services and supplies your doctor did not order, services and supplies you can’t use, and services and supplies you did not receive.